Gothic War (535–554): Frankish invasion

 After this disaster Narses was recalled and Belisarius confirmed as supreme commander with authority throughout Italy.
 Vitiges sent envoys to the Persian court, hoping to persuade Khosrow I to reopen hostilities with the Byzantines to force Justinian to concentrate the majority of his forces, including Belisarius, in the east and allow the Goths to recover.
-Belisarius resolved to conclude the war by taking Ravenna but had to deal with the Gothic strongholds of Auximum and Faesulae (Fiesole) first.
-While Martin and John hindered the Gothic army under Uraias, which was attempting to cross the River Po, a part of the army under Justin besieged Faesulae and Belisarius undertook the siege of Auximum.
+Belisarius resolved to conclude the war by taking Ravenna but had to deal with the Gothic strongholds of Auximum and Fiesole first.
+While Martin and John hindered the Gothic army under Uraias, which was attempting to cross the River Po, a part of the army under Justin besieged Fiesole and Belisarius undertook the siege of Auximum.
 During the sieges, a large Frankish army under King Theudebert I crossed the Alps and came upon the Goths and the Byzantines encamped on the two banks of the Po.
 They attacked the Goths who, thinking they had come as allies, were swiftly routed.
 The equally astonished Byzantines also gave battle, were defeated and withdrew southwards into Tuscany.
 The Frankish invasion was defeated by an outbreak of dysentery, which caused great losses and forced the Franks to withdraw.
-Belisarius concentrated on the besieged cities, and both garrisons were forced by starvation to capitulate in October or November 539.
+Belisarius concentrated on the besieged cities and both garrisons were forced by starvation to capitulate in October or November 539.

 Capture of Ravenna

 Troops from Dalmatia reinforced Belisarius and he moved against Ravenna.
 Detachments moved north of the Po and the imperial fleet patrolled the Adriatic, cutting the city off from supplies.
 Inside the Gothic capital, Vitiges received a Frankish embassy looking for an alliance but after the events of the previous summer no trust was placed in Frankish offers.
 Soon afterwards an embassy came from Constantinople, bearing surprisingly lenient terms from Justinian.
-Anxious to finish the war and concentrate against the impending Persian war, the Emperor offered a partition of Italy; the lands south of the Po would be retained by the Empire, those north of the river by the Goths.
-The Goths readily accepted the terms but Belisarius, judging this to be a betrayal of all he had striven to achieve, refused to sign, even though his generals disagreed with him.
+Anxious to finish the war and concentrate against the impending Persian war, the emperor offered a partition of Italy; the lands south of the Po would be retained by Constantinople, those north of the river by the Goths.
+Goths readily accepted the terms, but Belisarius, judging this to be a betrayal of all he had striven to achieve, refused to sign even though his generals disagreed with him.

 Disheartened, the Goths offered to make Belisarius, whom they respected, the western emperor.
 Belisarius had no intention of accepting the role but saw how he could use this situation to his advantage and feigned acceptance.
 In May 540 Belisarius and his army entered Ravenna; the city was not looted, while the Goths were well treated and allowed to keep their properties.
 In the aftermath of Ravenna's surrender, several Gothic garrisons north of the Po surrendered.
 Others remained in Gothic hands, among which were Ticinum, where Uraias was based and Verona, held by Ildibad.
 Soon after, Belisarius sailed for Constantinople, where he was refused the honour of a triumph.
 Vitiges was named a patrician and sent into comfortable retirement, while the captive Goths were sent to reinforce the eastern armies.